NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation

-If the interval between the timestamps of the latest two messages is greater than 10 seconds, the data horizon will be considered discontinuous and reset to only hold the current message.
-The NeRC framework is implemented and trained in the same way as in the previous section, but is just running in inference mode \cite{hu2024seesys}.
+If the interval between the timestamps of the latest two messages exceeds 10 seconds, the data horizon will be considered discontinuous and reset to hold only the current message.
+NeRC is trained using EDF cost maps and just runs in inference mode \cite{hu2024seesys}.
 The server runs Ubuntu 18.04.6 LTS, powered by an Intel Core i7-10750H 2.6 GHz CPU with 16 GB RAM and an NVIDIA GeForce RTX 2060 GPU.

 \autoref{fig:real_edge_Nerc} illustrates the physical setup of the real-time test.
 The experiment was conducted in a densely built urban area, where a road was surrounded by high-rise buildings, as shown in \autoref{fig:feild_test_scenario}.
 A user holding an Android phone walked along the road and localized himself using the NeRC system.
 As shown in \autoref{fig: edge_server}, a 2.4 GHz wireless access point was installed on a second-floor balcony to provide the widest possible coverage and to connect the server and the user within the same WLAN.
 Our Android app, displayed in \autoref{fig:user_side}, enables communication with the server once the user inputs the server’s IP address.